-In the procedures for setting up or updating an AF session with QoS, the 5G System may be provided with Periodicity information for NG-RAN to configure UE power management for connected mode DRX.
-The Periodicity information is provided by the AF to the PCF via NEF or directly to the PCF when the AF is trusted.
+In the procedures for setting up or updating an AF session with QoS, the 5G System may be provided with UL/DL Periodicity information for NG-RAN to configure UE power management for connected mode DRX.
+The UL/DL Periodicity information is provided by the AF to the PCF via NEF or directly to the PCF when the AF is trusted.

-If Periodicity information is available at the PCF, the PCF sends the Periodicity information received from the AF/NEF to the SMF and in accordance with the operator's local policies, includes an indication for SMF to request the UPF to perform N6 Traffic Parameter(s) measurement(i.e. DL periodicity associated N6 jitter range and if not provided by the AF, UL/DL periodicity) within the PCC Rules.
+If UL/DL Periodicity information is available at the PCF, the PCF sends the UL/DL Periodicity information received from the AF/NEF as N6 UL/DL Periodicity information to the SMF.
+The PCF may also, and in accordance with the operator's local policies, include Traffic Characteristics Monitoring policy for SMF to request the UPF to perform Traffic Characteristics Monitoring (i.e. N6 DL Periodicity Jitter and if not provided by the AF, N6 UL/DL Periodicity) within the PCC Rule.

-Upon reception of a PCC rule with Periodicity information, the SMF determines the TSCAI and forwards it to the NG-RAN.
-If the PCC rule indicates to perform N6 Traffic Parameter measurements, the SMF shall request the UPF to monitor and periodically report the N6 Traffic Parameters (i.e. the N6 jitter range associated with the DL Periodicity and, if not provided by the AF, UL/DL periodicity) using the N4 Session Modification procedure, see clause 5.8.5.11.
-If the measurement of N6 jitter range associated with the DL Periodicity is required and the DL Periodicity is available at the SMF, the SMF also sends the DL Periodicity to the UPF.
-The UPF reports the measured N6 Traffic Parameters to SMF via N4 interface.NOTE 1: How the UPF derives the N6 jitter and periodicity (i.e. when periodicity is not provided by the AF) is implementation dependent.
+Upon reception of a PCC rule with N6 UL/DL Periodicity information, the SMF determines the relevant traffic characteristics in the TSCAI (as defined in clause 5.27.2.1) and forwards it to the NG-RAN.
+If the PCC rule indicates to perform Traffic Characteristics Monitoring, the SMF shall request the UPF to monitor and periodically report the Traffic Characteristics (i.e. the N6 DL Periodicity Jitter and, if not provided by the AF, the N6 UL/DL Periodicity) using the N4 Session Modification procedure, see clause 5.8.5.11.
+If the measurement of the N6 DL Periodicity Jitter is required and the N6 DL Periodicity is available at the SMF, the SMF also sends the N6 DL Periodicity to the UPF.
+The UPF reports the measured Traffic Characteristics to SMF via N4 interface.

+The N6 DL Periodicity Jitter indicates the range of the maximum positive and negative deviation of the arrival time of the DL data bursts compared to the expected DL data burts arrival time determined based on the N6 DL Periodicity.

+NOTE 1: How the UPF derives the N6 DL Periodicity Jitter and the N6 UL/DL Periodicity is implementation dependent.

-At reception of measured N6 Traffic Parameter(s) from the UPF in the N4 Session Level Report, the SMF includes the N6 jitter range together with the associated DL periodicity and the UL periodicity if not provided by the AF in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.
+At reception of a Traffic Characteristics Monitoring Report from the UPF in the N4 Session Level Report, the SMF includes the N6 DL Periodicity Jitter together with the associated N6 DL Periodicity and the N6 UL Periodicity in the TSCAI and forwards it to the NG-RAN in an NGAP message, see clause 5.27.2.1.

-NOTE 2: In order to prevent frequent updates from the UPF, the UPF sends the N6 Jitter Measurement Report periodically or only when the N6 jitter is larger than a threshold.
+NOTE 2: In order to prevent frequent updates from the UPF, the UPF sends the Traffic Characteristics Monitoring Report periodically or only when the N6 DL Periodicity Jitter is larger than a threshold.

-The DL periodicity associated N6 jitter indicates the positive or negative deviation of the arrival time of first packet of a Data Burst compared to the ideal Data Burst start time which is be determined based on the DL periodicity.